olafkotur/soft-notes/README.md

 # Software Engineering

-These notes are exported as `.html` in Evernote so the formatting may be a little off.
+These notes are exported as `.html` in Google Docs (Year 1) and Evernote (Year 2) so the formatting may be a little off.
 These are simply class notes that I'm making during lectures.
 If they help in any way, that's great.

 ## Year 1 Modules
 * Software Development